Shard polytopes: Detailed descriptions of Minkowski sums of shard polytopes

 The same case analysis also shows that all the conditions are necessary.
 Indeed, assume that $M =\{a_1 < b_1 < \dots < a_m = i < b_m = j <\dots, a_r, b_r\}$ is an alternating matching such that~$\chi(M)$ maximizes~$\b{t}$.
 We distinguish the following cases: \begin{itemize} \item If $\b{t}_i< \b{t}_j$ then $\tau(M \ssm \{i,j\}) > \tau(M)$. \item If there is $i < k < j$ with $k \in A$ and $\b{t}_i < \b{t}_k$, then $\tau(M \cup \{k\} \ssm \{i\}) > \tau(M)$, and if there is $k \in B$ with $\b{t}_k < \b{t}_j$, then $\tau(M \cup \{k\} \ssm \{j\}) > \tau(M)$. \item If there are $i < j' < i' < j$ with $i' \in A$ and $j' \in B$ and $\b{t}_{i'} > \b{t}_{j'}$, then ${\tau(M \cup \{i',j'\}) > \tau(M)}$. \item If there is some $a \le i' < i$ with $i' \in \{a\} \cup A$ and $\b{t}_{i'} > \b{t}_i$ such that there is no $i' < h < i$ with $h \in B$ such that $\b{t}_i \ge \b{t}_h$, then $i' \notin M$, and $\tau(M \cup \{i'\} \ssm \{i\}) > \tau(M)$. \item If there is some $j < j' \le b$ with $j' \in B \cup \{b\}$ and $\b{t}_{j'} < \b{t}_j$ such that there is no $j < \ell < j'$ with $\ell \in A$ such that $\b{t}_\ell \ge \b{t}_j$, then $\tau(M \cup \{j'\} \ssm \{j\}) > \tau(M)$. \qedhere \end{itemize} \end{proof}

-Note that, together with the following observation, this allows for a precise characterization of the normal cones of the edges of $\shardPolytope$, and hence could be use to give an alternative proof for \cref{prop:shardPolytopeFan}.
+Note that, together with the following observation, this allows for a precise characterization of the normal cones of the edges of $\shardPolytope$, and hence could be used to give an alternative proof for \cref{prop:shardPolytopeFan}.

 \begin{lemma} Let $\arc \eqdef (a, b, A, B) \in \arcs_n$ and $1 \le i < j \le n$.
 The vector~$\b{t} \in \R^n$ is in the normal cone of an edge in direction~$\b{e}_i - \b{e}_j$ if and only if $\b{t}_i = \b{t}_j$ and \begin{itemize} \item if $i \in \{a\} \cup A$ and $j \in B \cup \{b\}$, $\b{t}$ belongs to the normal cone of an alternating matching containing the pair~$(i,j)$, \item if $i \in B \cup \{b\}$ and $j \in \{a\} \cup A$, there are $a'<i<j<b'$ with~${a' \in \{a\} \cup A}$~and~${b' \in B \cup \{b\}}$ such that $\b{t}$ belongs to the normal cone of an alternating matching containing the pair~$(a',b')$ (and hence also of an alternating matching containing the pairs~$(a',i)$ and $(j,b')$), \item if $i, j \in A \cup \{a\}$, there is some $i<j<b'$ with $b' \in B \cup \{b\}$ such that $\b{t}$ belongs to the normal cone of an alternating matching containing the pair~$(i,b')$ (and hence also of an alternating matching containing the pair~$(j,b')$), \item if $i, j \in B \cup \{b\}$, there is some $a'<i<j$ with $a' \in \{a\} \cup A$ such that $\b{t}$ belongs to the normal cone of an alternating matching containing the pair~$(a',j)$ (and hence also of an alternating matching containing the pair~$(a',i)$). \end{itemize} \end{lemma}